Consensys/doc.orion/docs/Tutorials/TLS.md

 TLS known clients for the server.
 The `tlsknownclients` contains the fingerprints of public keys of other nodes that can connect to this node for the `ca-or-tofu`, `tofu`, and `whitelist` trust modes.

+You can [use Orion to generate certificates](Generating-Certificates.md#generating-certificates-using-orion) and automatically populate the
+`tlsknownclients` file.

 ### tlsclientcert